 All removable parts, besides the cushion, are dishwasher safe, and the Zaaz is built with limited crevices, which makes it really easy to wipe down.
 The only spot I have to check for crumbs is right where the armbar hooks into the seat next to the buckle.
 My last high chair had a padded cover that was full of seams and crevices; it was seriously a pain to clean out.
 Now don’t think that just because the Zaaz is smooth that it lacks in comfort—that cushion is seriously cushy.

-I truly love the Zaaz—it looks great in my home, both my one-year-old and three-year-old can sit in it comfortably and safely, its great features make my life easier, and I love that my kids can use it for years.
+I truly love the Zaaz—it looks great in my home, both my one-year-old and three-year-old can sit in it comfortably, its great features make my life easier, and I love that my kids can use it for years.